progit/progit/it/05-distributed-git/01-chapter5.markdown

 	Who should the emails be sent to? jessica@example.com Message-ID to be used as In-Reply-To for the first email? y

-Then, Git spits out a bunch of log information looking something like this for each patch you’re sending:
+Poi, Git produce alcune informazioni di log che figureranno più o meno così per ogni patch che stai inviando:

 	(mbox) Adding cc: Jessica Smith <jessica@example.com> from
 	  \line 'From: Jessica Smith <jessica@example.com>'